What I’m doing now

 In late 2024, I got together with Alpine genius Think Tank founder Michaela Emch to write a series called Beyond Butterflies.
 We looked at innovation with a biomimicry lens, focusing on ecotones: the spaces where ecosystems overlap, and unexpected new combinations occur.
 And then we published it as a short book.
 Whether you’re working across sectors and might benefit from the trickster approach of foxes and ravens, or you would like to learn from gels and mucus about the art of goo-vernance, you might enjoy this read!

 I co-edited a book on the Foundations of Systems Sensing, in a project led by Luea Ritter and Nancy Zamierowski from Collective Transitions.
 The book offers a general introduction to the methodology, as well as 20 case studies.
 As part of the book, I contributed one case study: a piece titled Landscape your Life, inspired by a program I designed, on embodied techniques to sense into your own emerging futures.
-Check out the book – and reach out if you would like to discuss a set of landscape your life sessions!

 In 2018, I co-founded FOGA - the Future of Governance Agency.
 We’ve been doing work in the dark for years, and it’s now coming to light.
 My co-founders Corin Ism & Markus Amalthea Magnusson recently published the Slow Internet Manifesto, for which I wrote a French Translation.
 I’ve been working with Corin on a series of op-eds to drive public engagement, and two upcoming book on rule making and positive visions of the future, both attempts at re-igniting our political and social imagination.